CBS7 FIRST ALERT Forecast for Wednesday, December 20th, 2023

 ODESSA, Texas (KOSA) - CBS7 FIRST ALERT Forecast for Wednesday, December 20th, 2023: Changes are coming to the forecast for the Christmas holiday weekend.

 A big trough of low pressure will continue to move into the western US bringing more high clouds to the forecast.
+Highs on Wednesday are looking to range within the 60s, and some will even reach into the low 70s.
 A weak disturbance will move through early on Thursday and bring a few showers to the area...but rain amounts will be slight.

 The whole storm system will move through early this weekend with a better chance of rain on Saturday.
 While rainfall amounts look light...the showers should last throughout the day...so keep that in mind with your early holiday weekend plans.
 A cold front will move through late Christmas Eve making for a chillier and quiet Christmas Day!